XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Usage

 Provided function file 'gmfp.m' and 'lmfp.m' that calculates the global/local mean field power from given EEG epoch.
+Corresponding .py file has also been provided.

 ## Features